rayfeng17/cisc3140/Assignment 11 - Event listener on the Web/README.md

 Once the program is ran, it would open a textbox with a "validate" button and would validate the number based on the starting numbers and following the Luhn Algorithm.

+It is able to the major U.S. credit card companies; Visa, Mastercard, Discover, and American express